Mitsubishi Heavy Industries aircon E9

-What Does Mitsubishi Heavy E9 Mean?
+What does Mitsubishi Heavy Industries E9 mean?

-Mitsubishi Heavy E9 is listed as drain fault and drain abnormal in Inverter Split, Multi-Split, Single-Split rows such as Singapore Rocket YYS single split, SRK-YYS indoor with SRC-YYS outdoor.
+Mitsubishi Heavy Industries E9 is listed as drain fault and drain abnormal in Inverter Split, Multi-Split, Single-Split rows such as Singapore Rocket YYS single split, SRK-YYS indoor with SRC-YYS outdoor.
 The loaded row is source-backed by official diagnostic material.
 Do not collapse this code across model families; use the model, series, or system type to choose the right row.
 Confirm the exact model, series, or signal row before accepting a parts quote.

 Use these steps before running the unit again or approving drain or pump work.